The Fukushima Diamond Route

 Ouchi-juku Thatched Roof Village

 Ouchi-juku is a welcome alternative to tourist-magnet Shirakawago in Gifu Prefecture, and just as picturesque.
-The buildings along its main street all have thatched roofs made from pampas grass, which are maintained for the preservation of this ancient Japanese craft.
-As a former post town between Aizu and Nikko, Ouchi-juku is well suited to host visitors, as several lodges are still open for business.
+The buildings along its main street all have thatched roofs made from pampas grass.
+This is the preservation of an ancient Japanese craft.
+As a former post town between Aizu and Nikko, Ouchi-juku is well-suited to host visitors.
+There are several lodges open for business.

 Even if you are just passing through, this historical village is still well worth the visit.
 The main street is broad and clean, free of unsightly power poles and lines.
-Strolling along the road, you can browse many shops selling local crafts and traditional foods, or even sit down for cake and coffee.
+Strolling along the road, you can browse many shops selling local crafts and traditional foods.
+Or take a break for cake and coffee.

-Lake Akimoto is one of the many lakes you can find scattered throughout Urabandai.
+Lake Akimoto is one of the many lakes scattered throughout Urabandai.

 Urabandai Highlands

-The Urabandai plateau in northern Fukushima is shrouded in lush forests at 800m above sea level, making it the perfect escape from Tokyo’s stifling summer heat.
+The Urabandai plateau in northern Fukushima is shrouded in lush forests at 800 meters above sea level, making it the perfect escape from Tokyo’s stifling summer heat.
 Volcanic Mt.
-Bandai, known as “treasure mountain”, rises another 1,000m above the plain and is filled with numerous lakes, marshes and hot springs.
+Bandai, or “treasure mountain”, rises another 1,000 meters above the plain.
+There are numerous lakes, marshes and hot springs.

 While Urabandai may be the ideal summer getaway, it’s also a great destination year-round, offering skiing in winter and multicolored foliage in autumn and spring.